-Last Updated on August 2, 2021 by Chris and Lindsay
+Last Updated on February 23, 2022 by Chris and Lindsay

-We found ourselves camping in 10-degree weather outside of the Grand Canyon where our RV furnace was running almost constantly, draining our battery and leaving us anxious over whether we’d cause it harm and/or freeze to death in the meantime!
-And we’ve also found ourselves offroad in Baja, Mexico bumping along rocky roads with our flooded lead-acid batteries spilling precious water all over the place.
+We found ourselves camping in 10-degree weather outside of the Grand Canyon where our RV furnace was running almost constantly, draining our battery and leaving us anxious over whether we’d damage it and/or freeze to death in the meantime!
+We’d stare at the battery monitor and hope that somehow, in the middle of the night, the voltage would actually go up instead of down!

 Affiliate Disclaimer: This post may contain links to products we think you’ll like.
 If you purchase any of the products through the links below we’ll receive a small commission.
 As full-time RVers, we know our RV products well and only recommend those that we either own or would consider owning ourselves.

 Best Product // Our Top Picks at a Glance

 13 x 6.8 x 9

 Flooded Lead Acid